prateekNG/module3-intervention/brainstormActivitiesPrompt.md

-Analyze the below activity, aimed at students learning to code for the first time and are struggling with a specific module which introduces JavaScript after they have learnt to solve basic problems with flowcharts.
-Current activity lacks motivation and precision.
-The time bounds in the current activity are unrealistic and arbitrary.
-The idea of stations and peer learning is excellent.
-Take inspiration from the activity and generate a high level activity plan (leaving the scope for fleshing out the station-wise details) around the theme of escape room.
-Refer to the detailed scope of the module provided (below the previous activity) for station-wise objectives and challenges.
+Brainstorm and list down ideas for station-wise challenges, apart from coding directly, for activities similar to the one below.
+The activity is an intervention for students struggling with a certain module in a curriculum for teaching JS to first time programmer.
+The ideas of stations in the original activity is great, keep that in, but ensure a logical progression.
+Also, the time limits are unrealistic and aribirary, discard them.
+Come up with engaging activities, and use simple Indian English.
+Additional resources provided below include the scope for the module, that the activity challenges must not go beyond, and the station-wise scope and objectives, to be refered to while creating challenges.
+Use them effectively while brainstorming the ideas.

 ## 1-Hour Activity: JavaScript Learning Stations<a id="1-hour-activity-javascript-learning-stations"></a>